+Key Action Left, Right Change frequency in SCAN mode or jump to next/previous station in PRE- SET mode.
+Long Left , Long Right Seek to next station in SCAN mode. $\mathbf{Up}, \mathbf{Down}$ Change volume.
+Play Freeze all screen updates.
+May enhance radio reception in some cases.
+On Leave the radio screen with the radio playing.
+Off Stop the radio and return to MAIN MENU.
+Long On Switch between SCAN and PRESET mode.
+F2 Open a list of radio presets.
+You can view all the presets that you have, and switch to the station.
+F1 Display the FM radio settings menu.

-Saving a preset: Up to 64 of your favourite stations can be saved as presets.
+- Saving a preset: Up to 64 of your favourite stations can be saved as presets.
 Press F2 to go to the presets list, press F1 to add a preset.
 Enter the name (maximum number of characters is 32).
-Press F2 to save.

-Note: See this page for pre-made FM radio presets from all around the world.

-NoFmPresets

-Selecting a preset: F2 to go to the presets list.
+Press F2 to save. - Selecting a preset: F2 to go to the presets list.
 Use Up and Down to move the cursor and then press Right or On to select.
-Use Left to leave the preset without selecting anything.

-Removing a preset: F2 to go to the presets list.
-Use Up and Down to move the cursor and then press Long Play on the preset that you wish to remove, then select Remove Preset.

-Recording: Press F3 to start recording the currently playing station.
+Use Left or Off to leave the preset list without selecting anything. - Removing a preset: F2 to go to the presets list.
+Use Up and Down to move the cursor and then press Long Play on the preset that you wish to remove, then select REMOVE PRESET. - Recording: Press F3 to start recording the currently playing station.
 Press Off to stop recording.
 Press Play again to seamlessly start recording to a new file.
 The settings for the recording can be changed in the F1 menu before starting the recording.
-See section 10 (page 62) for details of recording settings.
+See section 10 (page 69) for details of recording settings.